Store Hours

 Protect Your Garden With Mulch

-Finish it all off with compost and mulch.
-Mulch keeps your soil moist and controls weeds.
+Finish off your garden with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
 It may help foster stronger and larger plants that bear more flowers and fruit.
+Mulch keeps your soil moist and controls weeds.
 Compost and mulch can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Carrollwood Garden Center, online, or on our mobile app.
+Late winter into early spring is an exciting time in the world of gardening.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your patio or balcony.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your Carrollwood Garden Center, online, or on our mobile app.
 Let's get growing together.

 8815 N Florida Ave